MicrohexHQ/pybitcointools/README.md

+# Pybitcointools

-# Pybitcointools, Python library for Bitcoin signatures and transactions
+Python library for Bitcoin signatures and transactions

 ### Advantages: